ErnestoBorio/fass/Log.md

 # To do

-- Add testing on commit.
 - Add tests for `if else`, `data`
 - Add keywords `bit7` & `bit6`?.
 See [ref](##2022-8-5)
+- Integrate with Cpu6502 and make automated VM tests?
+- Add testing on commit.

 ---

+## 2022-10-22

+I implemented an `if else` fully functional, even nestable.
+Great achievement!

 ## 2022-10-1